franbach/tooltipme/README.md

 #### `name {String}`
 name your tooltip

 **Default**: `'default'`

 #### `color {String}`
+tooltip color.
 Hex or Rgba string

 **Default**: `'#ccc'`

 #### `position {String}`
-4 position available: top, right, bottom, left **Default**: `'top'`
+4 positions available: top, right, bottom, left

+**Default**: `'top'`

 #### `offset {String or Integer}`
 the distance from the html element

 **Default**: `12`

 #### `shift {String or Integer}`
 move the body tooltip relative to the arrow.
-Up or dow, left or right **Default**: `50`
+Up or dow, left or right

+**Default**: `50`

 #### `travel {String or Integer}`
 the distance that the tooltip travels

 **Default**: `3`

 #### `delay {String or Integer}`
 its the amount of time the tooltip waits to show and hide in ms.

 **Default**: `300`

 #### `speed {String or Integer}`
-speed in which the tooltip appears after the delay **Default**: `700`
+speed in which the tooltip appears after the delay

+**Default**: `700`

 #### `hover {Boolean}`
-it prevents the tooltip from closing if the user is hovering it **Default**: `false`
+it prevents the tooltip from closing if the user is hovering it

+**Default**: `false`

 #### `arrow {Boolean}`
 make the tooltip arrow visible or not

 **Default**: `true`

 * #### [Check example!](https://codesandbox.io/s/ylfpv?file=/src/App.vue)